Burke-Lauenroth-Lab/workflow_guidelines/git_workflow.md

   * Assign it to a team member and/or yourself, if applicable
   * Assign it to a milestone
       * _ToDo_ milestone: A rolling, catch-all milestone for bugfixes or issues that will not be immediately addressed.
-      * _Enhancement_ milestones: Pertains to the specific development of a feature or enhancement and most relates a specific branch.
+      * _Enhancement_ milestones: Pertains to the specific development of a feature or enhancement and most relate to a specific branch.
   * Add an __in progress__ label, if you are currently working on it
   * Add a __priority__ label, if it has a low priority or a high priority
   * Add a __category__ label, such as 'bug' or 'enhancement' or 'question'